yireo/mageunconference-nl-2023-notes/README.md

 - PowerLevel10K ZSH Theme
 - ZSH ah my zshell
 - Fish shell
-- When you forgot to use screen: press Ctrl-Z
+- When you forgot to use screen: press Ctrl-Z; then run `disown`
 - Htop can pause and unpause processes
 - 'Pkill -f' to kill a process based on the whole command line
 - Commandlinefu.com